What is Design and Visual Communication about?

 Big Idea Body:

 The practice of design is where ideas begin to take shape into potential products and spatial design ideas.
-It combines the skills and knowledge that learners attain into action-oriented development.
-Learners will ask questions, propose scenarios, and reframe perceptions to generate ideas through visual communication techniques, as well as design tools and technologies.
+It combines the skills and knowledge that ākonga attain into action-oriented development. Ākonga will ask questions, propose scenarios, and reframe perceptions to generate ideas through visual communication techniques, and use of design tools and technologies.

-Translating their ideas from thought and giving them life in a visual form gives learners a sense of how their own unique way of seeing the world is important to their design thinking in order to develop design outcomes.
-They will also begin to see how their design awareness can be applied to create innovative solutions.
-Engaging with hands-on, practical exercises will also allow them to think about the function and purpose of design outcomes, learning 'how stuff works' and how old design ideas can be built upon to inspire new ones.
+Translating their ideas into visual form gives ākonga a sense of their own unique way of seeing the world.
+They will begin to see how their design awareness can be applied to create innovative solutions.
+Engaging with hands-on, practical exercises will also allow them to think about the function and purpose of design outcomes.
+They will learn about ‘how stuff works’ and how old design ideas can be built upon to inspire new ones.

 Design tikanga weaves together both divergent and convergent thinking in the generation, exploration, refinement, and resolving of design ideas and outcomes

 The practice of design is where ideas begin to take shape into potential products and spatial design ideas.
-It combines the skills and knowledge that learners attain into action-oriented development.
-Learners will ask questions, propose scenarios, and reframe perceptions to generate ideas through visual communication techniques, as well as design tools and technologies.
+It combines the skills and knowledge that ākonga attain into action-oriented development. Ākonga will ask questions, propose scenarios, and reframe perceptions to generate ideas through visual communication techniques, and use of design tools and technologies.

-Translating their ideas from thought and giving them life in a visual form gives learners a sense of how their own unique way of seeing the world is important to their design thinking in order to develop design outcomes.
-They will also begin to see how their design awareness can be applied to create innovative solutions.
-Engaging with hands-on, practical exercises will also allow them to think about the function and purpose of design outcomes, learning 'how stuff works' and how old design ideas can be built upon to inspire new ones.
+Translating their ideas into visual form gives ākonga a sense of their own unique way of seeing the world.
+They will begin to see how their design awareness can be applied to create innovative solutions.
+Engaging with hands-on, practical exercises will also allow them to think about the function and purpose of design outcomes.
+They will learn about ‘how stuff works’ and how old design ideas can be built upon to inspire new ones.

 Big Idea Body:

-In Design and Visual Communication, learners are enabled to bring their own experiences, values, and cultures to the subject and as they learn about the perspectives of others, they discover and develop their own voice.
-This allows them to innovate and create design opportunities, with authenticity at the forefront of their design thinking, to ensure their own unique voice is honoured throughout the development of all design outcomes.
-These unique voices include those of Māori and Pacific communities, as well as the global design perspectives of indigenous cultures and other designers.
+In Design and Visual Communication, ākonga are enabled to bring their own experiences, values, and cultures to their learning.
+As they learn about the perspectives of others, they discover and develop their own voice.
+This allows them to innovate and create authentic designs and ensures their own unique voice is honoured throughout the development of all design outcomes.
+These unique voices may include those of Māori and Pacific communities, as well as the global design perspectives of indigenous and non-indigenous cultures and other designers.

 Designers bring their own unique voice that draws from their personal experiences, cultures, values, and perspectives as well as those of other people

-In Design and Visual Communication, learners are enabled to bring their own experiences, values, and cultures to the subject and as they learn about the perspectives of others, they discover and develop their own voice.
-This allows them to innovate and create design opportunities, with authenticity at the forefront of their design thinking, to ensure their own unique voice is honoured throughout the development of all design outcomes.
-These unique voices include those of Māori and Pacific communities, as well as the global design perspectives of indigenous cultures and other designers.
+In Design and Visual Communication, ākonga are enabled to bring their own experiences, values, and cultures to their learning.
+As they learn about the perspectives of others, they discover and develop their own voice.
+This allows them to innovate and create authentic designs and ensures their own unique voice is honoured throughout the development of all design outcomes.
+These unique voices may include those of Māori and Pacific communities, as well as the global design perspectives of indigenous and non-indigenous cultures and other designers.

 Big Idea Body:

-It also allows them to recognise concepts of product and spatial design within different cultures and communities (for example, how design icons are recognised through socially constructed value judgements), which further builds upon their personal design influences and design awareness.
-This creates a richer, more dynamic learning environment that leads to adaptation and engagement with the histories and precedents that the subject is built upon.
+Exploring the whakapapa of design allows ākonga to recognise concepts of product and spatial design within different cultures and communities.
+Understanding how design icons are recognised through socially constructed value judgements can shape personal design influences and increase design awareness.

-Through the exploration and examination of the whakapapa of design, the movements and theories that have gone before, learners will develop their own design awareness and create design ideas that will further expand the body of knowledge that inspired them.
+The exploration and examination of the whakapapa of design, the movements and theories that have gone before, will inspire ākonga to create design ideas for product and spatial design.

 Design has a whakapapa – heritage, philosophies, and knowledges, both functional and aesthetic, in relation to product and spatial design

-It also allows them to recognise concepts of product and spatial design within different cultures and communities (for example, how design icons are recognised through socially constructed value judgements), which further builds upon their personal design influences and design awareness.
-This creates a richer, more dynamic learning environment that leads to adaptation and engagement with the histories and precedents that the subject is built upon.
+Exploring the whakapapa of design allows ākonga to recognise concepts of product and spatial design within different cultures and communities.
+Understanding how design icons are recognised through socially constructed value judgements can shape personal design influences and increase design awareness.

-Through the exploration and examination of the whakapapa of design, the movements and theories that have gone before, learners will develop their own design awareness and create design ideas that will further expand the body of knowledge that inspired them.
+The exploration and examination of the whakapapa of design, the movements and theories that have gone before, will inspire ākonga to create design ideas for product and spatial design.

 Big Idea Body: